awslabs/aws-deployment-framework/docs/providers-guide.md

 the `adf-codecommit-role` S3 read permissions in the bucket policy of the source bucket.

+The Source S3 bucket should be manually created in advance.
+Additionally, the source S3 bucket should enable [Bucket Versioning](https://docs.aws.amazon.com/AmazonS3/latest/userguide/manage-versioning-examples.html) and [Amazon EventBridge](https://docs.aws.amazon.com/AmazonS3/latest/userguide/enable-event-notifications-eventbridge.html), otherwise, the auto pipeline trigger will not work.

-If the `poll_for_changes` proerty set to `False`, ADF will monitor the S3 events `Object Created` or `Object Copy` for the defined `object_key` of the defined `bucket_name` and trigger the related pipeline.
+S3 provder supports property `poll_for_changes`, by default, it set to `True`, however, it is suggested to set to `False`, when it set to `False`, ADF will monitor the S3 events
+`Object Created` or `Object Copy` for the defined `object_key` of the defined `bucket_name` and trigger the related pipeline.

-The source S3 bucket should enable `Bucket Versioning` and `Amazon EventBridge`, otherwise, the auto pipeline trigger will not work.

 ADF supports source S3 bucket in a target account other than default Deployment account.
-To make it work, an event bridge policy should be manually added to the default event bus in the Deployment map.
+To make it work, an [event bus resource policy](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-event-bus-permissions-manage.html) should be manually added to the default event bus in the Deployment account.
 For example:

 ```
 {